Skip to main content

 Spoofing Prevention (without TLS decryption)🔴 no

-trivial to bypass – see example below.
+trivial to bypass – see example and further explanation below.
 By AWS' own admission, it does not conduct "out-of-band DNS lookups", so clients can present an allowed hostname in the headers while making the connection to any arbitrary IP address

 🟢 yes